 - Preheat the oven to 350 degrees fahrenheit.

-- Make flaxseed eggs by mixing the 2 Tbsp of ground flaxseed meal with the 5 Tbsp of warm water in a small bowl.
+- Make flaxseed eggs by mixing the 2 tablespoon of ground flaxseed meal with the 5 tablespoon of warm water in a small bowl.
 Then set the mixture in the fridge for 7-10 minutes to firm up and turn into a gel like consistency.

 - Prepare a 9x5 inch loaf pan by greasing it, dusting with flour, and then lining with parchment paper.
 The parchment paper is worth the extra step to ensure your bread doesn’t stick to the bottom.

 - Peel, core, and dice the apples.
 Set aside.

 - In a medium bowl sift together the flour, cinnamon, nutmeg, baking soda, baking powder, and salt.
 Set aside.

 - Now in a large bowl beat the oil, flax eggs, sugar, and brown sugar with a whisk until well combined.